huanzhizun/TeMatch/README.md

 ## TeMatch

-TeMatch is a high-performance framework designed to be compatible with any enumeration-based solution for temporal subgraph matching.
-It introduces a novel topological representation of temporal constraints in the query graph, along with three temporal-aware subgraph matching algorithms that enable rapid constraint checking, early pruning, and efficient filtering.
-Extensive experiments show that TeMatch effectively leverages temporal information for early pruning, achieving a speedup of up to two orders of magnitude while being parallel-friendly, highly compatible, and yielding identical matching results.
+TeMatch is a high-performance framework for temporal subgraph matching.
+It features a novel topological representation of temporal constraints in the query graph, along with three temporal-aware subgraph matching algorithms that facilitate rapid constraint checking, early pruning, and efficient enumeration.
+Extensive experiments demonstrate that TeMatch effectively utilizes temporal information to reduce the search space, achieving speedups of up to two orders of magnitude while being parallel-friendly, highly compatible, and producing identical matching results.

 ## How to run